Parascope/parascan/README.md

 ## 📖 About

-Parascan is a fork of [sitedog-cli](https://github.com/sitedog-io/sitedog-cli) focused on organization-level dependency scanning.
-It automatically detects and catalogs the technologies and services used across your repositories.
+Parascan automatically detects and catalogs the technologies and services used across your repositories.

 ### Key Features